Upcoming Classes & Retreats

 Writing the Sacred Journey: The Art and Practice of Spiritual Memoir

-Monthly drop-in classes focus on different aspects of writing spiritual memoir: themes that commonly arise, craft techniques, challenges and joys of the writing process, and practices for opening our work to the Spirit’s movement.
+Monthly drop-in sessions led by Elizabeth Jarrett Andrew focus on different aspects of writing spiritual memoir: themes that commonly arise, craft techniques, challenges and joys of the writing process, and practices for opening our work to the spirit’s movement.
 Sessions include writing exercises, examples from leading and emerging writers, lecture, and small group conversation.
-Because they are meant to support individual writers and writing groups in the ever-deepening practice of writing spiritual memoir, these sessions will include time for participants’ questions.
+To support individual writers and writing groups in the ever-deepening practice of writing spiritual memoir, time is included for participant questions.

 Register: Wisdom Ways Center for Spirituality